 The teaching group of the Department of Architecture consists of 121 full time teachers, including one member of Chinese Academy of Science and one member of Chinese Academy of Engineering, 24 professors, 24 doctor advisors and 55 associate professors and 4 part-time doctor advisors.
 The Department also has one member of l’Académie D’Architecture de France and four Honorary Fellows of American Institute of Architecture (HFAIA).
 The Department enjoys close academic cooperation with a number of overseas renowned schools and departments of architecture.
 Many world famous architects, such as I. M. Pei and Kishi Kurokawa are invited to be the honorary professors of the Department.

 Teaching teams, including Elementary Training Program of Architecture, Methodology of Architecture Design, History and Theories of Architecture, Public Building Design, Interior and Exterior Environment Design, Building Technology, and Urban Renewal and Design, are organized on the basis of strong teaching resources.

-The core courses include the following: An Introduction to Architecture, Elementary Architectural Design, Principles of Architectural Design, Principles of Urban Planning, Principles of Urban Design, Principles of Interior Design, Principles of Landscape Architecture, History and Theories of Architecture, Fine Arts, Building Structure, Building Construction, Building Equipments, Building Regulations, and Architectural English.
+The core courses include the following: An Introduction to Architecture, Elementary Architectural Design, Principles of Architectural Design, Principles of Urban Planning, Principles of Urban Design, Principles of Interior Design, Principles of Landscape Architecture, program in Conservation of Historic Architecture, Fine Arts, Building Structure, Building Construction, Building Equipments, Building Regulations, and Architectural English.